 Issue #1: What's The Business Problem?

 A couple of weeks ago I received a phone call from a business owner.
-She wanted to know more about our services, and how they could improve her small business marketing efforts.
+She wanted to know more about our marketing services, and how they could improve her small business marketing efforts.
 I inquired as to what, in her opinion, was the biggest problem facing her business today – but I wasn’t prepared for the answer.
 She told me that she didn't have any business problems!

 I asked her "If you're happy with the performance of your business and don't have any problems, then why are you contacting us?"
 After a protracted silence, punctuated with an occasional "um…" and "err…", she hung up on me.

 I’ll probably never know what made her put the phone down.
 However I can certainly hazard a guess – I’ve seen this movie before.
 Many small business owners don’t correlate their marketing investments against the needs and aspirations of the enterprise.
 They assume that a pretty website, a bunch of social media updates, and the occasional Facebook ad is what it takes.